 - To exclude users, enter a few letters of the user name in the Exclude Users line.

 - In the Group Rules section, select how group membership is granted.
 Configure one or more rules for your group.
 You can nest rules.

-The following rules are available depending on the attribute you selected.
+The following match conditions are available depending on the attribute you selected.

 - Select is to select a group or directory to associate with this group.
 Enter a name in the text box.
 As you type, a list of the available groups or directories appears.